Should Affinity Designer be used in 2025?

 Disadvantages:

-- No real-time collaboration, limited ecosystem, fewer advanced features for professional niches.
+- No real-time collaboration, limited ecosystem, fewer advanced features for pro niches.

 Is it reliable and secure?

 Absolutely.
-Affinity Designer is a robust desktop software program.
-This means that your files and work data remain locally on your machine, offering direct control and increased security compared to solutions that are primarily cloud-based.
+Affinity Designer is robust desktop software.
+This means that your files and work data remain locally on your machine, offering direct control and increased security compared to predominantly cloud-based solutions.
 We use it regularly at Easy Web, and its stability is exemplary.
-Updates are frequent, fixing bugs and enhancing performance, which is a guarantee of long-term reliability.
-It integrates seamlessly into a secure professional workflow.
+Updates are frequent, correcting bugs and boosting performance, ensuring long-term reliability.
+It integrates perfectly into a secure professional workflow.

 Is it compatible with my other tools?

 Absolutely.
-It's one of Affinity Designer's strengths, and one of the reasons we've often integrated it into our workflows at Easy Web.
-The tool handles industry standard formats very well: PSD for Photoshop files, AI for Illustrator (with some adjustments sometimes needed for very complex files), and especially SVG and PDF for web integration and printing.
-You won't have any unpleasant surprises when importing or exporting most of your existing projects.
-It's smooth, and that's what matters most on a day-to-day basis.
+In fact, it's one of Affinity Designer's strengths, and a reason why we've often integrated it into our workflows at Easy Web.
+The tool handles industry-standard formats very well: PSD for Photoshop files, AI for Illustrator (with occasional adjustments required on very complex files), and above all SVG and PDF for web integration and printing.
+You won't have any nasty import-export surprises with most of your existing projects.
+It's seamless, and that's what counts most on a daily basis.

 Is there responsive customer support?

-The Affinity team relies less on direct real-time support and more on a very solid knowledge base.
-In my experience, when I had a question, I mostly found my answers through their official documentation or community forums.
-That's often where responsiveness is best, as the community is very active.
-For a tool with a one-time purchase model, this is a logical approach.
-Don't expect 24/7 chat support, but rather comprehensive resources and structured email responses when needed.
+The Affinity team relies less on direct, real-time support than on a very solid knowledge base.
+In my experience, when I've had a question, I've mostly found my answers via their official documentation or community forums.
+This is often where responsiveness is at its best, as the community is very active.
+For a tool with a unique purchasing model, this is a logical approach.
+Don't expect 24/7 chat, but rather comprehensive resources and structured answers by email if needed.

 What do other users think?

-Honestly, the feedback has been overwhelmingly positive!
-What I hear most often is enthusiasm for its unique, subscription-free purchasing model and its speed of execution, even with large files.
-Many also praise its rich vector features and its ability to handle large projects.
+Frankly, the feedback has been overwhelmingly positive!
+What I hear most often is enthusiasm for its single-purchase, subscription-free model, and its speed of execution, even on heavy files.
+Many also praise its wealth of features for vector graphics and its ability to handle large projects.

-Of course, for those who have years of experience with other tools, there is a slight learning curve at first, and its plugin ecosystem is less extensive.
-But overall, it is perceived as a serious and powerful alternative.
+Of course, for those with years of experience with other tools, there's a bit of a learning curve at first, and its ecosystem of plugins is less extensive.
+But overall, it's perceived as a serious, high-performance alternative.

 Can I easily change later?